LouisRBurns/spatial_statistics_linear_regression_R/README.md

 This and the Theories qualifier helped me understand that I didn't really want to do doctoral research with this program.
 My interests are in the implications of network science on geography and GIS as a field can't accept that network affects exist beyond transportation networks and proximity.
 It's similar to the state of economics before they realized psychology matters and evolved into behavioral economics.

 Hopefully, it goes without saying that if you are a doctoral student about to take your GIS qualifier, don't use this code.
-You shall not pass. :)
+You shall not pass. :blush: